The Founder's Guide to

 Overview

 Polymath Capital is an operator-led venture capital firm founded to support early-stage companies.
-Established in San Francisco and New York City, the firm focuses on backing ambitious founders from the idea stage.
-Polymath Capital has built a reputation for investing in innovative sectors, particularly longevity and fintech.
+Established in San Francisco and New York City, the firm emphasizes backing ambitious founders from the idea stage.
+Polymath Capital has built a portfolio of 35 companies, showcasing its commitment to fostering innovation in various sectors.

 Learn More